Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Implications on the evolution of the galaxy disk

-As pointed out in Sect. \ref{sec:sed_results}, the 2D stellar age map inferred from our resolved SED fitting reveals an older stellar population in the bulge and in the nearby regions and younger ones at higher distances from the center, especially along the spiral arms and in the clumps.
-Despite the large non-axisymmetry, to better investigate radial trends of the various SED-inferred properties, we derive radial profiles for each physical parameter (Fig. \ref{fig:Radial}), relying on the resolved SED maps of Fig. \ref{fig:SED_fitting_maps} and adopting six elliptical annuli, centered on the galaxy center and computed from the F444W image.
-Each annulus has a width of 0.25\arcsec, and is characterized by a semi-minor to semi-major axis ratio $b/a$\,=\,0.72 \citep{Genzel:2023}, and a position angle of 25$^{\circ}$ (counterclockwise from N to E; \citealt{Forster:2018}).
-As shown in Fig. \ref{fig:Radial}, we compute the median value of the examined property in each elliptical annulus, and associate it with an error equal to $\pm 1\sigma$ scatter.
-In order to also better appreciate azimuthal scatter, for each property we also show the values of individual pixels as a function of their deprojected distance from the galaxy center, by correcting for the galaxy inclination \citep[122$^{\circ}$][]{Genzel:2023}.
+As indicated in Sect. \ref{sec:sed_results}, the 2D stellar age map inferred from our resolved SED fitting reveals a relatively older stellar population in the bulge and the nearby regions and younger stellar populations in the clumps.
+Despite the large non-axisymmetry, we derived radial profiles for each physical parameter (Fig. \ref{fig:Radial}) to better investigate radial trends of the various SED-inferred properties.
+These profiles are based on the resolved SED maps shown in Fig. \ref{fig:SED_fitting_maps}, using six elliptical annuli at the galaxy's center and computed from the F444W image.
+Each annulus has a width of 0.25\arcsec and is characterized by a semiminor to semimajor axis ratio of $b/a$\,=\,0.72 \citep{Genzel:2023} and a position angle of 25$^{\circ}$ (counterclockwise from N to E; \citealt{Forster:2018}).
+As shown in Fig. \ref{fig:Radial}, we computed the median value of the examined property in each elliptical annulus and associated it with an error equal to a $\pm 1\sigma$ scatter.
+To also better appreciate azimuthal scatter, for each property we show the values of individual pixels as a function of their de-projected distance from the galaxy center, by correcting for the galaxy inclination \citep[122$^{\circ}$, ][]{Genzel:2023}.

-The radial profiles overall highlight the presence of a massive, highly obscured yet star-forming bulge as also seen in other cosmic noon galaxies \citep{Arriagada:2025}, and they all exhibit a declining radial profile, except for the specific SFR (sSFR\,=\,SFR10\,/\,$M_{\star}$) that features an increasing median profile, reaching the highest value in correspondence of the clumps (vertical dashed lines).
-The presence of clumps is one of the main elements breaking down the azimuthal symmetry of the 2D SED maps, as can also be noted from the peaks in the scatter of all properties.
-In particular, at the location of the clumps, we observe a decrease in stellar age, consistent with the global radial trend, which hints at an inside-out growth of the galaxy.
+The radial profiles overall highlight the presence of a massive, highly obscured yet star-forming bulge as also seen in other cosmic noon galaxies \citep{Arriagada:2025}.
+Except for the specific SFR (sSFR\,=\,SFR10\,/\,$M_{\star}$) and stellar age, all properties exhibit a declining median radial trend, with the clumps (vertical dashed lines) breaking down the azimuthal symmetry of the 2D SED maps and creating peaks in the scatter distribution.
+On the contrary, the sSFR features a slightly increasing median profile, reaching peaks in the scatter at the location of the clumps.
+The stellar age radial profile appears globally flat within the $1\sigma$ scatter, with typical uncertainties on pixel values of 50-70\%.
+Yet, the stellar age radial profile tentatively exhibits a negative gradient, suggesting an older stellar population in the inner galaxy regions.
+We also notice that the stellar age map shown in Fig. \ref{fig:SED_fitting_maps} displays asymmetry between the northern and southern parts of the galaxy, which could furthermore contribute to washing out any possible age gradient.
+If this negative gradient is real, this would imply an inside-out growth for \target.